Guidelines for students

 Students travelling to the UK from overseas should follow the latest government guidance.
 Testing and self-isolation requirements vary depending on whether you're travelling from a country on the UK government's red, amber or green list.

 Once you arrive at Warwick, you're advised to take twice-weekly lateral flow tests, you can book your tests on campus.

-Our plan is to welcome you into an outstanding, campus-based, blended learning experience for autumn term at Warwick.
+We have welcomed you into an outstanding, campus-based, blended learning experience for the autumn term at Warwick.

 We want you to safely experience our excellent teaching, both face-to-face and online, and make the most of student life on campus beyond your studies.